DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/agents.md

 Now when you play your scene your wandering sphere will be spawned in.

-## Create an Agent with a Character Controller
+## Create an Agent with a Custom Character Controller

 For the most part we want our agents to be more complex.
 They will have a character controller and animations.
 Precisely how you wire up these agents will vary depending on the character controller in use.
 In this example we will use the [Elemental Dragon](https://assetstore.unity.com/packages/3d/characters/creatures/elemental-dragon-137816) from Malbers Animations.